Please note, this is meant to take some liberties with the true Biblical story. This sketch is not meant to be taken as anything other than fiction!

 Balthasar – A bit of a jack the lad.
 He’s intelligent and gifted but doesn’t work that hard.
 Quite active outside the job and has fun, but sometimes at the expense of work.
 Slightly resented by Melchior.
 Street smart and street cred.

 Caspar – I am so bored.
 I mean, nothing’s going on.
 I’ve been on the trail of the Star of Bethlehem for weeks.
 I mean, we’ve had this prophecy about this star for years.
 To be honest, I’m tired of all this astronomy and star gazing.
-Doesn’t pay enough either, all these secular magicians keep under-cutting us, especially that Derren Brown (UK performer who uses psychological illusion, perceptual manipulation and persuasive technique).
+Doesn’t pay enough either, all these secular magicians keep under-cutting us, especially that Derren Brown (UK performer who uses psychological illusion, perceptual manipulation and persuasive technique, replace with current or local equivalent).
 I’m thinking of becoming a monk and taking up horticulture..

 Melchior – Numbers 24.17 is the Hebrew text – “There shall come a star out of Jacob, and a sceptre shall rise out of Israel, and shall smite the corners of Moab, and destroy all the children of Sheth.”